GO7-WorldTicket/docs/ota/OTA_API_Differences.md

 <a id="make-round-trip-booking"></a>
 ### Make round trip booking

-Makes one-way booking for two adults in Business class.
+Makes one-way booking for two adults in Business class C.

 ```json
 {